Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 2012: Cryptocurrency is funny.

-2016: Cryptocurrency is annoying8.
+2016: Cryptocurrency is annoying9.

 2022: Cryptocurrency is a hideous monstrosity made out of computers and greed that must be destroyed before it devours the world.

 As a result of this dystopian vision I ended up writing an essay, fittingly titled Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Must Be Destroyed Before It Devours The World.
-Perhaps because of the punchy title and perhaps because of the timing of its publication (in the summer of 2022 after the Terra/Luna collapse but before shit really hit the fan in the rest of the crypto economy) it ended up being surprisingly widely read, showing up in weird places like NPR broadcaster’s blogs and in the tweets of popular posters on The Privatized Public Square.
-Among other things I correctly called out Sam Bankman-Fried and FTX for running the world’s most obvious fraud9 two months before The New Yorker magazine ran a glowing profile of the philanthropic intentions of the guy then trying to buy the American election with organized crime money in the first test run of our current political reality.
+Perhaps because of the punchy title and perhaps because of the timing of its publication in the summer of 2022 (shortly after the Terra/Luna collapse but before shit really hit the fan in the rest of the cryptoverse) it ended up being surprisingly widely read, showing up in weird places like NPR broadcaster’s blogs and in the tweets of popular posters on The Privatized Public Square.
+Among other things I correctly called out Sam Bankman-Fried and FTX for running the world’s most obvious fraud10 two months before The New Yorker magazine ran a glowing profile of the philanthropic intentions of the guy then trying to buy the American election with organized crime money in the first test run of our current political reality.

-Unfortunately, however, today that essay languishes in my old Medium account where it is annoyingly paywalled10.
-Now that the cryptocurrency industry has successfully installed Donald Trump as the leader of the free world and pretty much bought the entire American Congress (the industry was responsible for half of all corporate PAC money spent in the election and every single one of the 48 congressional candidates the industry supported won) and placed the United States firmly on the road to kleptocracy I figured it was worth republishing it on this site where it can be more easily read.
+Unfortunately, however, today that essay languishes over in my old Medium account where it is annoyingly paywalled11.
+Now that the cryptocurrency industry has successfully installed Donald Trump as the leader of the free world and pretty much bought the entire American Congress (the industry was responsible for half of all corporate PAC money spent in the election and every single one of the 4812 congressional candidates the industry supported won) and placed the United States firmly on the road to kleptocracy I figured it was worth republishing it on this site where it can be more easily read.
 Especially considering that those same congresspeople are already drafting legislation to transfer most of a trillion dollars of taxpayer money into the hands of crypto bros (if we get lucky) or default on America’s national debt and collapse the global economy with hyperinflation so as to replace the U.S. dollar with bitcoin (if we get unlucky).
 And if you think that last part sounds like hyperbole you haven’t been paying attention to what the members of The Nerd Reich have been saying very publicly for years now.

 So here it is, very lightly edited.